qu1j0t3/bnl_titan/TITAN2.md

 ## Load constant ##

-The NOP instruction is removed.
-For assembly purposes, a pseudo instruction NOP can be assembled to one of the following null operations:
+The `NOP` instruction is removed.
+(Instead, a pseudo instruction `NOP` can be assembled to `POP Z`.)

-    POP Z
-    AND R, R
-    OR R, R
-    etc

-A new instruction, LDC, takes its place:
+A new instruction, `LDC`, takes its place:

     Opcode
     -----------------
-    0 0 0 0   D D D D   Destination register (A..N)
-    X X X X   X X X X   Byte following instruction is the value to load
+    0 0 0 0   D D D D   Destination register (A..N; attempting to load Z has no effect) X X X X   X X X X   Byte following instruction is the value to load